-Dr. Andrew M. Carleton is a Professor of Physical Geography, with research and teaching activities in Synoptic Climatology, Satellite Climatology, Polar Climates, Climate Variations, Environmental Climatology, and Paleoclimatology.
-He is a graduate of the University of Adelaide (Australia), where he obtained both his Bachelor’s and Masters Degrees in Geography, and also the University of Colorado (Ph.D.).
-In addition to his appointment in Geography, Dr. Carleton has affiliations with the Earth and Environmental Systems Institute, and The Polar Center.
+Dr. Carelton was awarded the E. Willard and Ruby S. Miller Professor of Geography honor for 2021-22, in advance of his retirement.
+In addition to his appointment in Geography, he had affiliations with the Earth and Environmental Systems Institute (EESI) and The Polar Center.
 He is the author of a monograph on satellite remote sensing in climatology, and co-author (with Roger Barry) of Synoptic and Dynamic Climatology (2001).
-In addition to chapters in edited books on climatology, geography, and environmental science, Dr. Carleton is an author on more than 75 peer-reviewed journal articles, including Nature, Journal of Climate, and Journal of Geophysical Research.
+In addition to chapters in edited books on climatology, geography, and environmental science, Dr. Carleton is an author on more than 85 peer-reviewed journal articles, including Nature, Journal of Climate, and Journal of Geophysical Research.

 Themes connecting the above-noted areas of Dr. Carleton’s research in “climate dynamics” include:

 - Satellite data applications to studying climate variations;

 - Climatic perspectives acquired through statistical analysis of synoptic (e.g., pressure systems, fronts) and dynamic (atmospheric general circulation) phenomena;

 - Past climate-environmental changes on centennial to millennial time scales (evidence and causes); and

 - Physical (e.g., meteorological, glaciological) processes to explain climate variations and changes.